Tuesday, October 3, 2023 β€’ Welcome to the πŸ’― Nonsense-Free Zone!

 After that, here are the general directions:

-• If you want to upgrade an a computer running Windows 10 or an older version of Windows 11:
+• If you want to upgrade a computer running Windows 10 or an older version of Windows 11:

 3. Once the upgrade is finished, move the internal drive back to the unsupported computer.
 Mission accomplished.